 Paragraphs 2.19. to 2.31. (former), renumber to 2.20. to 2.32.

-[Insert new paragraph 5.7., to read:
+Insert new paragraph 5.7., to read:

 “5.7.
 Periodic technical inspection

-The CHSS manufacturer shall provide guidelines for the PTI and identify any special conditions that would require immediate inspection such as CHSS reinstallation, vehicle collision, fire, etc. during its service life as defined by the CHSS manufacturer.”]
+The CHSS or vehicle manufacturer shall provide guidelines, e.g., in the owner’s manual, by means of a QR code, a web-link, etc., for the PTI and identify any special conditions that would require immediate inspection such as CHSS reinstallation, vehicle collision, fire, etc. during its service life.”

 B. Option 2: Proposal for the 04 series of amendments to UN Regulation No. 134 (Hydrogen and fuel cell vehicles)